ggasmithh/teltus/README.md

 ### ```TELTUS_TOKEN```
 Your telegram bot token goes here.
 Get it from BotFather on telegram.

+### ```TELTUS_CHAT_ID```
+Set this to your chat ID so teltus knows which group to talk to!
+I do it this way rather than letting it join just any group so that random people cannot run up my VM quotas.

 ---

 under no circumstances should you use this in your telegram group.